A selection of found brushes – I find these decorative in their own right and love the individual textures and marks.

 In 2019 Coca-cola was named for the second year in a row as the most polluting brand in a global audit of plastic waste.
 Conducted by the Break Free From Plastic global movement, it found that the company was responsible for more plastic litter than the next top three polluters combined.

 Obviously, Coca-cola cannot be blamed for the fact that people clearly do not recycle or dispose of their packaging correctly, but they could introduce a deposit return scheme such as we had when I was a child.
 I also remember when Tesco gave points for the recycling of bottles and cans at collection points in their stores in 2014.

-A common find at Selsey beach are tin cans.
-Some are whole, some disintegrated and, quite often, I find just the case or the top.
+Tin cans are a common find at Selsey beach.
+Some are whole, some disintegrated and, quite often, I find just the base or the top.
 I was struck by the similarity between the tops and the oyster shells that are commonly seen at Church Norton.